VKACoder/Hardware-Verification/4-bit Adder_Subtract/output.md

 ##UPDATE

-Included covergroup to indicate the percent coverage of the simulutus (A, B) taking extreme values (0, 15).
+Included covergroup to indicate the percent coverage of the stimulus (A, B) taking extreme values (0, 15).